OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-a-schedule.md

 *NOTE: For days of the week, `cron` treats `0` as `Sunday` and setting days of the week to `7` will make you command run every day.*

+// fix this sentence pls
-**Your `crontab` file must end with the last line as a comment for it to run**
+**Your `crontab` file must end with the last line being a comment for it to run**

 For more information on `cron` including more rules and references you can check out [OpenWRT's guide to Cron](https://wiki.openwrt.org/doc/howto/cron).

 ### Saving Output of a `cron` Job to a File
-// TODO: change the header title
+// apply the same update as above (put thing into a script)

 When `cron` runs, you won't be able to see any output from your file.
 You can modify your script or program to save all output to a file rather than print it in the command line, or you can pipe the output of your command to a specific destination with a simple addition to your `crontab` file.